mhail/FontAwesome.Touch/README.md

 * Build FontAwesome.iOS project, add you your app.

 * Add font definition to the info.plist file.
-Note: the font is included within the FontAwesome.iOS dll.
+Note: the font is included within the FontAwesome.Touch dll.
 (Working on a solution to skip this step, suggestions welcome)
 ```xml
 <key>UIAppFonts</key>
 <array>